smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/04_database_dependencies_analysis.md

      Invalid dependencies, such as a missing table referenced by a view or stored procedure (*Example 03*), are difficult to detect reliably.
 This is because certain patterns, such as cross-database dependencies (*Example 01*), stored procedures that call other stored procedures using only a one-part naming convention (*Example 06*), and object aliases (*Example 11*), can mimic the same behavior as broken or missing references.
    * **Feature installed components may exist in the `sys.sql_expression_dependencies` table**\
      Certain feature-installed components—such as Database Diagrams and Change Data Capture (CDC)—create entries in the `sys.sql_expression_dependencies` table.
 This list is not exhaustive; other components may also do the same.

+### Helpful Scripts

+🔍 In addition to the following scripts, developers often need to understand object lineage and dependency depth—topics that will be covered in the next section.

 To help identify invalid dependencies, the following SQL query can be used as a starting point.
 However, manual review of the results is necessary to determine which objects are truly invalid.